Jump to section

 Once your dog is able to come home from treatment, any treatment given by the veterinarian in terms of medication will continue.
 Your veterinarian will give you advice on how to properly care for him in his familiar environment, and will alert you to any side effects that the medication may cause, and discuss with you what to watch for in terms of new symptoms or behaviors.
 It will be important to contact your veterinarian if he develops any alarming symptoms.

 Your veterinarian will want to see him again for follow-up visits to be sure he is becoming well again.
-Capturing these follow-up visits, he may perform additional blood work and urinalysis to check for the status of the infection, if that is what caused the urethritis.
+He may need to perform additional blood work and urinalysis to check for the status of the infection, if that is what caused the urethritis.

 Typically, dogs recover from urethritis once treatment has been successful.
 In terms of a cancer diagnosis, the prognosis is guarded depending on the level of cancer your dog may have.
 Your veterinarian will discuss with you the success rate of his cancer and communicate with you any new treatment options that are available.